 Myself and 3 other Instagrammers were asked to become Style Talents for the day and create our own little booths with Emma’s designs.

-Some of Emma’s hand drawn sketches including Fable, Phoenix, Heroes and Aesop collection
+Some of Emma’s hand drawn sketches including Fable, Phoenix, Heroes and Aesop which appear in the Wilderie Collection

 Considering my booth was mainly monochrome, I decided I needed to add bright and vibrant colours to bring it to life, so set about creating a mood board to make sure that my vision worked.